 Is Squarespace right for your foundation, charity or nonprofit organization website?

-Because I have worked with (and for in my previous life as a person with a normal 9 to 5) a number of non-profit organizations, and am a Squarespace Specialist, I’m often asked by nonprofit employees, board members and volunteers whether or not Squarespace is a suitable website platform for their needs.
+Because I have worked with (and for in my pre-entrepreneurial life) a number of non-profit organizations, and am a Squarespace expert, I'm often asked by nonprofit employees, board members and volunteers whether or not Squarespace is a suitable website platform for their needs.

 And the answer is... it depends.

-Do you need online fundraising for your nonprofit website?
+Do you need online fundraising and donations for your nonprofit website?

-If you’re working in the charitable sector, obviously you’ll want to make sure you have a way for your supporters to contribute monetarily to your organization.
-Unfortunately, while Squarespace does have a donate block option, we find that it’s quite limited for most organizations.
+If you're in the charitable sector, obviously you'll want to make sure you have a way for your supporters to contribute monetarily to your organization.
+Unfortunately, while Squarespace does have a donation block option, we find that it's quite limited for most organizations.
 Why?
 Well, a few reasons:

-• This is really wonky, technical stuff, but the way data is handled in the backend is structured with physical products in mind, not donor data, so you might find yourself doing a lot of manual clean up.
-This isn’t a big deal if you’re a small organization with a handful of donors, but as you grow, trust me, it’ll make you crazy.
+• This is really wonky, technical stuff, but the way data is handled in the backend is structured with physical products in mind, not donor data, so you might find yourself doing some manual clean up.
+This isn't a big deal if you're a small organization with a handful of donors, but as you grow, you may need to make some changes..

-Solutions as simple as PayPal forms or buttons or MoonClerk up to systems like NeonCRM, Little Green Light, MembershipWorks and others will likely serve you far more effectively than Squarespace’s donate button.
-All of these can be easily integrated with your Squarespace website.
+Solutions as simple as PayPal forms or buttons or MoonClerk up to systems like NeonCRM, Little Green Light, MembershipWorks and others will likely serve you far more effectively than Squarespace's donate button.
+All of these can be easily integrated with your Squarespace website when you work with a Squarespace pro.

 How complicated is your website design structure?

-Squarespace supports a secondary level of navigation (via folders) so if you have deep navigation or need “breadcrumbs” to help uses navigation through highly detailed information, you may find yourself frustrated.
+Squarespace supports a secondary level of navigation (via folders) so if you have deep navigation or need "breadcrumbs" to help users navigation through highly detailed information, you may find yourself somewhat limited

 What's your nonprofit website's page count?

-While Squarespace technically offers unlimited pages at some plan levels, I have found that sites with more than 40 or so pages become very challenging to manage (remember: Squarespace’s 7.0 index “pages” are actually collections of many page presented as sections), and sites do slow down once you hit a few hundred pages.
+While Squarespace technically offers unlimited pages at some plan levels, I have found that sites with more than 50 or so pages become very challenging to manage and sites do slow down once you hit a few hundred pages.

 Does your nonprofit have a clear brand identity?

-A lot of prospective clients reference the Squarespace website I designed for the Chill Foundation (Burton Snowboards’ foundation) but one of the reasons it works so well on Squarespace is that they have incredible media to use that highlights their programs.
-From the awesome homepage background video, to their location map, the gradient divider images I created and the infographic Ashli from Cascade Creative PDX created, it all works together to create a high impact, visually immersive website.
+A lot of prospective clients reference the Squarespace website I designed for the Chill Foundation (Burton Snowboards' foundation) but one of the reasons it works so well on Squarespace is that they have incredible media to use that highlights their programs.
+From the awesome homepage background video, to their location map, the gradient divider images I created and the infographic highlighting their impact we designed, it all works together to create a high impact, visually immersive website.

-Don’t have great visuals?
-Are you willing to invest in nonprofit brand photography?
+Don't have great visuals?
+Are you willing to invest in nonprofit brand photography or custom graphics?

 Plan on budgeting $10 - $30 each for imagery—that can be a substantial line item, I know.
 The good news is that you can repurpose that imagery on social media or in printed materials, if your image license allows it.
 There are also some fabulous free stock photo resources out there as well!